niolabs/docs/docs/cli/list.md

 # List

-The `list` or `ls` command will list all of the blocks or services within a running nio instance.
+The `list` or `ls` command lists all of the blocks or services within a running nio instance.

 Example (blocks):
 ```bash